 This section contains information about setting up the Client Security screen saver.
 The Client Security screen saver is one of the software components that is automatically installed by Client Security Software.
-Before you can use the Client Security screen saver, at least one user must exist on the security policy of your computer.
+Before you can use the Client Security screen saver, at least one user must be registered on the security policy of your computer.
 Contact your security administrator for information about adding new users to the security policy for your computer.

 The Client Security screen saver is a series of moving images that display after your computer is idle for a specified period of time.
 Setting up the Client Security screen saver is a way to control access to the computer through a screen saver application.
+Once the Client Security screen saver displays on your desktop, you must type your UVM passphrase to access the system desktop.